MicrosoftDocs/dynamics365smb-docs/business-central/across-working-with-teams.md

 9. To view more details or make changes to the record, select **Details**.

     The details page is similar to what you'd see in [!INCLUDE [prodshort](includes/prodshort.md)].
 But it's slightly trimmed down for Teams.
-When you're finished viewing and making changes, close the window to return to the Teams chat.
+When you're finished viewing and making changes, close the window to return to the Teams conversation.

 ## See Also